Cost of living in Bangkok : How much do you need ?

 I don’t cook, I could pay someone to do my laundry, I go for a massage every other weeks (in a good place, it cost me around 500฿).
 I have a great apartment and I can manage to go out quite a lot.

-What would be your cost of living here?
+What would the cost of living in Bangkok for you ?

 Of course, that only applies to me.